 Maybe a money market account is best for you if you are looking to invest towards a short-term goal.
 Money market accounts normally earn higher interest than traditional savings accounts, however, they require a higher balance; they also offer checks and cards for instant use.
 MMA’s usually require you to have at least $1,000 or more deposited, but you tend to earn more interest than you would with a traditional savings or checking account.
 Interest rates on MMAs are regularly higher due to the higher opening and minimum balance requirements.
 MMA’s are perfect for, short-term savings, emergency fund, day to day savings, a vacation in a few months, or teaching your children to save.

 Do you want a savings account that wouldn’t tie up your money, yet with a high interest rate?
 MMA offers you such.
 Read more about MMA here.

 This type of savings requires you to save your money for a particular length of type.
 Generally, the period of savings is usually between three months to 10 years.
 It actually ties up your money until the period of saving elapses.
 CD offers a higher interest rate than so TSA or MMA, but does not offer free access to withdrawal.
 For CD, early withdrawal before the liquidation date normally attracts a penalty or extra fee.
 CD’s are usually used for long-term savings, next year’s tuition, gift money for a child, part of your retirement savings, or future down payment.

 Are interested in long-term savings or have a goal you want to save up for?
-This might be best for you.
-Read more here.
+Compare which savings account may be best for you depending on your goal.